pharo-contributions/OSSubprocess/README.md

 There are many things to explain in this example.
 First of all, we are not using the API `#runAndWaitOnExitDo:` and so certain things must be done manually (like retrieving the contents of the streams via `#upToEnd` or like closing and cleaning streams with `#closeAndCleanStreams`).
 Now you get a better idea of what `#runAndWaitOnExitDo:` does automatically for you.
 The reason we are not using `#runAndWaitOnExitDo:` and instead the low level API, is to have a `Halt halt` while running the process so that you can confirm yourself the existance of the files used for the streans, as explained next.

-With the methods `#stdinStream:`, `#stdoutStream:` and `#stdoutStream:` the user is able to set a custom stream for each standard stream.
+With the methods `#redirectStdinTo:`, `#redirectStdoutTo:` and `#redirectStdoutTo:` the user is able to set a custom stream for each standard stream.
 The received stream could be either a `StandardFileStream` subclass (as is the result of `'/tmp/customStderr.txt' asFileReference writeStream`) or a `OSSPipe` (as is the result of `OSSVMProcess vmProcess systemAccessor makeNonBlockingPipe`).

-If you do not want to create a custom stream (like above example of `#stderrStream:`) but you still want to create a default stream that would be mapped to a standard stream, then you can use the methods `#createAndSetStdinStream:`, `#createAndSetStdoutStream` and `#createAndSetStderrStream`.
+If you do not want to create a custom stream (like above example of `#redirectStderrTo:`) but you still want to create a default stream that would be mapped to a standard stream, then you can use the methods `#redirectStdin:`, `#redirectStdout` and `#redirectStderr`.
 Those methods will create *default* streams.
 The *default* streams are defined by the instVars `defaultWriteStreamCreationBlock` and `defaultReadStreamCreationBlock`.
 And these can be customized too as shown in above example.
 In this example, all write streams (to be used for `stdout` and `stderr`) will be pipes (forget for the moment about the none blocking part).
 And all read streams (only used by `stdin`) will be temp files automatically created in `/tmp`.
 This feature is useful if you want to change the way streams are created without having to specially create each stream.
 You can see how `OSSPipeBasedUnixSubprocessTest` and `OSSFileBasedUnixSubprocessTest` use these in the method `#newCommand`.

 *If you see `OSSUnixSubprocess>>#initialize` you will see that by default we create pipes for all type of streams.*

 Previously, we said that if the user does not specify a stream to be mapped to one of the standard streams (by any of the means explained above), the child will inherit the one of the parent process (VM Process).
 With the method `#createMissingStandardStreams:` one can change that behavior, and instead, create default streams for all none already defined streams.
-In above example, the user defined `stdout` via `#createAndSetStdoutStream` and `stderr` via `#stderrStream:`.
+In above example, the user defined `stdout` via `#redirectStdout` and `stderr` via `#redirectStderrTo:`.
 So, by doing `#createMissingStandardStreams: true`, a default stream (pipe) will be created and mapped to the missing streams (only `stdin` in this example).
 Of course, if you are happy with default streams creation, you can avoid having to declare each stream and simple enable all.
 But keep in mind the costs of managing streams that you may not use at all.
 For this reason, the default value of `createMissingStandardStreams` is `false`.

 Finally, note that since we are not using the API `#runAndWaitOnExitDo:` in this case, we must explicitly close streams via the message `#closeAndCleanStreams`.
 This method will also take care of deleting all those streams which were regular files (not pipes).